Computer glasses: how to protect your eyes in the digital age

 -

-How do you choose the right lenses?
+How to choose the right lenses?

 -

-Consult a specialist – an optometrist or ophthalmologist.
+Consult a specialist – optometrist or ophthalmologist.

 -